isovector/reasonablypolymorphic.com/posts/2015-08-13-taylor-swift.markdown

 \text{m}$ in radius, and to silence her concert, you lose less than a meter in total radius.
 Which is super cool, and actually pretty surprising.
-So, if paper attenuates like snow, you *can* enclose Taylor Swift in her own money and have her play a concert that no one will ever here.
+So, if paper attenuates like snow, you *can* enclose Taylor Swift in her own money and have her play a concert that no one will ever hear.

 Marvelous.